As Iceland braces for a potential volcanic eruption, what is likely to happen and what are the risks? | KRDO

 Grindavík is about 70 kilometers (43 miles) southwest of Iceland’s capital city, Reykjavík.
 Authorities have not issued an evacuation order for Reykjavik, suggesting they believe it wouldn’t be affected by an eruption.

-However, Iceland’s only international airport, Keflavík, is less than 20 miles from Grindavík.
+Similarly, the town of Reykjanesbaer, located close to Iceland’s only international airport, Keflavík, which is less than 20 miles from Grindavík, has also not yet been affected.

 Will it cause travel disruption?